-Section 25-90 of the ITAA 1997 allows some interest expenses incurred in deriving certain non-assessable non-exempt income to be deducted from assessable income.
-For superannuation funds, the relevant non-assessable non-exempt income is foreign source income exempted from income tax under section 23Al or 23AK of the ITAA 1936.
+Section 25-90 of ITAA 1997 allows some interest expenses incurred in deriving certain non-assessable non-exempt income to be deducted from assessable income.
+For superannuation funds, the relevant non-assessable non-exempt income is foreign source income exempted from income tax under section 23Al or 23AK of ITAA 1936.
 Therefore, include at A and B interest expenses incurred in deriving this income if the expenses are not disallowed by the thin capitalisation provisions.

-Sections 160AF and 160AFD of the ITAA 1936 remove the need to subtract most debt deductions from assessable foreign income in determining net foreign income (for foreign tax credit purposes), an overall foreign loss and whether any deductions are denied by section 79D of the ITAA 1936 (foreign loss quarantining).
+Sections 160AF and 160AFD of ITAA 1936 remove the need to subtract most debt deductions from assessable foreign income in determining net foreign income (for foreign tax credit purposes), an overall foreign loss and whether any deductions are denied by section 79D of ITAA 1936 (foreign loss quarantining).
 These debt deductions are effectively deductible against Australian source income.

-As these interest expenses are deductible from assessable income (subject to the thin capitalisation provisions), include these expenses less any amounts disallowed by the thin capitalisation provisions at A and B.
+As these interest expenses are deductible from assessable income (subject to the thin capitalisation provisions), include at A and B these expenses less any amounts disallowed by the thin capitalisation provisions.

 Do not include allowable deductions relating to foreign source income at this part of item 9.
-You should have made such deductions from the gross foreign income amount identified at T Gross foreign income item 9a - and you should have recorded the resulting net foreign income at E Net foreign income item 9a.
+You should have made such deductions from the gross foreign income amount identified at Gross foreign income item 9a - and you should have recorded the resulting net foreign income at Reforeign income item 9a.